 the gearbox drain plug area looks oily because I had accidentally pulled the drive shafts out of the gearbox when changing the front suspension parts - this was where the oil ran down!

 Remove the air filter assembly.
 To refill the gearbox takes 1.8 litres of Peugeot-supplied oil (see top of page).
-It fills through the gearbox breather hole - pull off the black plastic cap and the pipe is clearly visible.
+It fills through the gearbox breather hole - pull off the black plastic cap and the vent pipe is clearly visible.

 I used an old rubber water pipe (inside diameter = ¾" = 19mm) which is self-supporting and fitted snugly over the breather pipe.
 I pushed a funnel into the end and it was a matter of a minute or so to fill the box.
-Don't fill too fast as the escaping air has to come back up the pipe and may splatter a bit - don't ask how I know this!
+Don't fill too fast as the escaping air has to come back up the pipe and may splatter a bit - don't ask how I discovered this!

 Remove the pipe, click the breather cover back into place and refit the air filter housing.
 Simples!